BrianBelhumeur/node-express-json-rpc2/README.md

     respond(jsonrpc.INVALID_REQUEST);

-or with an error object:

-    respond({ error: { code: jsonrpc.INVALID_REQUEST, message: "Invalid Request" } });

-And your response will go out as:
+and your response will go out as:

     {
     	"jsonrpc": "2.0",
     	"error": {
     		"code": -32600,
     		"message": "Invalid Request"
+    	},
+    	"id": null
+    }

+or with an error object (message and data are optional):

+    respond({ error: { code: jsonrpc.INVALID_REQUEST, message: "More informational message", data: [ 'Debug info...' ] } });

+and your response will go out as:

+    {
+    	"jsonrpc": "2.0",
+    	"error": {
+    		"code": -32600,
+    		"message": "More informational message",
+    		data: [ 'Debug info...' ]
     	},
     	"id": null
     }